dapr/docs/howto/setup-state-store/setup-postgresql.md

 ## Create a Dapr component

 Create a file called `postgres.yaml`, paste the following and replace the `<CONNECTION STRING>` value with your connection string.
+The connection string is a standard PostgreSQL connection string.
+For example, `"host=localhost user=postgres password=example port=5432 connect_timeout=10 database=dapr_test"`.
+See the PostgreSQL [documentation on database connections](https://www.postgresql.org/docs/current/libpq-connect.html), specifically Keyword/Value Connection Strings, for information on how to define a connection string.

 If you want to also configure PostgreSQL to store actors, add the `actorStateStore` configuration element shown below.

 ```yaml
 apiVersion: dapr.io/v1alpha1